slifty/torwolf/docs/GAME.md

  {-} ... unless the player is using SSL.

- {+} ... until the agent supoenas the IRC server, at which point SSL no longer has any effect.
+ {+} ... until the agent subpoenas the IRC server, at which point SSL no longer has any effect.

- (note: tor will have no effect on IRC for the first version)
+ (note: Tor will have no effect on IRC for the first version)

 ###In General